billvas-webdev/udacity-mws-final-project-stage-2/README.md

 submitting an issue to our [Waffle Dashboard](https://waffle.io/udacity/mwnd-issues).
 Even better you can submit a Pull Request with a fix :)

-### SUMMARY

-## Lighthouse ratings
-Performance: 77
-Progressive Web App: 91
-Accessibility: 95
-Best Practices: 75

-### warning!
-To test it.
-Be careful on the caches etc. Clear everything first.
-Test it ( reload the page ) with the site down.
-Run the http-server ( Do Not run the gulp for the Audits test ).
+### How to use the Web App

+First, clear all caches.
+Run the http-server ( python -m SimpleHTTPServer 8000).
 Now you are ready for the Audits ( Lighthouse tests).

 ## Steps to run correctly.

 1st Run node server ( check for the sails ).
-2nd Run the http-server -p 8000 ( if you want just run gulp ).
+2nd Run python -m SimpleHTTPServer 8000 .

-cert.pem and key.pem are for https.
+cert.pem and key.pem are for redirecting HTTP to HTTPS.